 - 8.17.
 Policy DM10 of the SADMP seeks to ensure that development proposals do not harm the amenity of neighbouring residential properties and that the amenity of occupiers of the proposed development would not be adversely affected by the activities in the vicinity of the site. - 8.18.
 The nearest residential dwellings are situated approximately 300 metres to the north west of the application site, and comprise of Old Hayes Farmstead, which has been subsequently converted into individual residential dwellings.
 The use of the site, has the potential to impact upon residential amenity as a result of sudden impulse noise from the paintballing guns, participants shouting and general comings and goings to the site.
 Environmental Health have been consulted during the course of the application and provide no objection to the proposed use, given the distance of the use to the nearest residential dwellings. - 8.19.
+However during the course of the application objections have been received in respect of noise and disturbance the use causes to neighbouring properties.
+As a consequence the applicant has agreed a condition could be imposed which restricts the use of the site for a maximum of 150 days a year, which would ensure that the site is not in continued use 7 days of the week, removing a potential source of continued noise and disturbance to these dwellings.
+The restriction on the number of days would also protect the wider countryside, from an intensive use within this rural location. - 8.20.
 It should also be noted, that the use has been present on site and in operation for a period of time, Since 1998 Environmental Health have received 3 complaints relating to noise from the proposed use.
-One in 1998 and two received in 2017, however no further action was required or taken by Environmental Health - 8.20.
+One in 1998 and two received in 2017, however no further action was required or taken by Environmental Health. - 8.21.
 As a result in the proposed development is considered to accord with Policy DM10 of the SADMP.